PlasmaPy/PlasmaPy/docs/contributing/workflow.rst

       git add filename

    where :samp:`{filename}` is replaced with the name of the edited file(s).
+Use ``git add *`` to add all files in the directory (except for files specified in :file:`.gitignore`.
 This step lets us line up the changes that we want to record as a snapshot in history.

 #.
 To commit the changes, run: